nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 ![image](https://user-images.githubusercontent.com/30758520/218904829-e1eca4ee-9ec5-45bf-bc90-ded6b3852e13.png)

+The image above shows the corral resting in the duck pond and the tolerance in the x, y, and z direction.
+The allowable error is 5/8" on the x-axis and 1/2" on the y-axis.
+The top sensor is within error tolerance for this measurement on the y axis and the x axis nearly within the allowable tolerance on the right side.
+The rules specify that a majority of the duck needs to be in the pond to count for points.
+This adds 1.5" to each of the error tolerance in the image above.

+This makes the error in the image above within the allowable tolerance to fit into the duck pond.

+*Note: Corral is being designed to be adjustable on it longest dimension if the corral needs to be smaller in order to land in the duck pond.*

 ## RGB color sensor with IR filter:

 ### Color sensor accuracy, specifically with red, green, blue, and black analysis